devcontainers/devcontainers.github.io/_implementors/spec.md

 ### <a href="#merge-logic" name="merge-logic" class="anchor"> Merge Logic </a>

-To apply the metadata together with a user's devcontainer.json at runtime the following merge logic by property is used.
-The table also notes which properties are currently supported coming from the devcontainer.json and which from the feature metadata, this will change over time as we add more properties.
+To apply the metadata together with a user's devcontainer.json at runtime, the following merge logic by property is used.
+The table also notes which properties are currently supported coming from the devcontainer.json and from the Feature metadata- this will change over time as we add more properties.

 | Property | Type/Format | Merge Logic | devcontainer.json | Feature Metadata |
 | -------- | ----------- | ----------- | :---------------: | :--------------: |